 Get the best tips in this complete guide to cooking shrimp safely and perfectly!
-Use them in salads, as appetizers, with pasta, in tacos and more, or serve with a dipping sauce like this Smoky Spicy Mayo Dip.
+Use them in salads, as appetizers, with pasta, in tacos and more, or serve with a dipping sauce.
 This post is a complete guide for how to cook shrimp, how to buy them, how to peel them, and how to defrost and store shrimp and prawns safely.

 Fresh shrimp, fresh prawns: whatever you choose to call them, they're delicious shellfish!
 Shrimp are incredibly versatile.
 Food blogs are teeming with recipes for shrimp appetizers, shrimp main dishes and shrimp salads.

-We live on Vancouver Island on the West Coast of Canada and are lucky enough to have a boat and harvest our own spot prawns or side-stripe shrimp.
-We set prawn traps, have a picnic or a hike while we wait for them to fill, then bring them home to freeze.
+Here on Vancouver Island on the West Coast of Canada we used to have a boat and harvest our own spot prawns or side-stripe shrimp.
+We set prawn traps, had a picnic or a hike while we waited for them to fill, then brought them home to freeze (and feast!)

-Sometimes we're lucky and catch our limit, other times we might come home with only a dozen or so.
+Sometimes we were lucky and caught our limit, other times we came home with only a dozen or so.
 No guarantees!
-As Denis says, "That's why they call it fishing, not shopping."
+As Denis used to say, "That's why they call it fishing, not shopping."

 What's the difference between prawns and shrimp?